spring-projects/spring-amqp/README.md

 Here are some ways for you to get involved in the community:

-* Get involved with the Spring community on the Spring Community Forums.
-Please help out on the [forum](https://forum.spring.io/) by responding to questions and joining the debate.
+* Get involved with the Spring community on Stack Overflow by responding to questions and joining the debate.

 * Create Github issues for bugs and new features and comment and vote on the ones that you are interested in.
 * Github is for social coding: if you want to write code, we encourage contributions through pull requests from [forks of this repository](https://help.github.com/forking/).